2026 Kia Stinger Review, Pricing, and Specs

 Q: What engine options does the 2026 Kia Stinger offer?

-The 2026 Kia Stinger comes with two engines — a 2.5L turbocharged inline-4 producing around 300 hp, and a 3.3L twin-turbo V6 making 376 hp.
-Both are paired with an 8-speed automatic transmission.
+Two engines are available.
+The base GT-Line gets a 2.5L turbocharged inline-4 producing around 300 hp and 311 lb-ft of torque.
+The GT, GT1, and GT2 trims get the 3.3L twin-turbo V6 making 376 hp and 390 lb-ft of torque, paired with an 8-speed automatic transmission.

-Q: Is the 2026 Kia Stinger available with all-wheel drive or is kia Telluride 4WD?
+Q: Does the 2026 Kia Stinger come with AWD?

 Yes.
-RWD is standard on the base GT-Line trim, while AWD comes standard on GT, GT1, and GT2 trims.
+RWD is standard on the base GT-Line trim.
+AWD comes standard on GT, GT1, and GT2 trims — no extra cost at those levels.

 Q: How fast is the 2026 Kia Stinger?

-The V6-powered 2026 Kia Stinger can accelerate from 0 to 60 mph in just 4.6 seconds, with a governed top speed of 167 mph.
+The V6-powered GT trims accelerate from 0 to 60 mph in 4.6 seconds with a governed top speed of 167 mph.
+The base 2.5L turbo I4 is estimated at around 5.8 seconds 0 to 60 mph.

 Q: What makes the 2026 Kia Stinger GT2 special?